Grimoire & Poe

 1. The Opening Scene

-The novel opens with Hayley Whitehall returning home alone and finding her mother’s egg shaped kitchen timer on the welcome mat.
+The novel opens with Hayley Whitehall returning home alone and finding her mother’s egg-shaped kitchen timer on the welcome mat.
 She remains confused but brushes it off.
 After talking with her friend, Brooke, she hangs up and decides to take a nap after experiencing more eerie things.
-Hayley is jolted awake by the egg timer that is now sitting on her nightstand where her phone was.
-The book doesn’t detail her death but the event circles the school’s gossip ring and we quickly learn how she died.
+Hayley is jolted awake by the egg timer that is now sitting on her nightstand, where her phone was.
+The book doesn’t detail her death, but the event circles the school’s gossip ring, and we quickly learn how she died.
 Her throat was slit.

-2. The Dead and the Wounded
+2. The Dead & The Wounded

 Victim #2: Matt Butler